avivharuzi/ngx-glide/README.md

 ## Notes

-Currently there is no support for adding or removing items after the view is initialized (this is because i didnt see anything like this from glide library).
+Currently, there is no support for adding or removing items after the view is initialized (this is because I didn't see anything like this from glide library).

 # License